sreehas2/HelloWorld/README.md

 ## What is this event?

-We all have taken part in coding competitions in which you aim to write the fastest and most efficient code but in this event you have to do the exact opposite.
+We all have taken part in coding competitions in which you aim to write the fastest and most efficient program but in this event you have to do the exact opposite.

-> **Write the slowest and most inefficient code to say "HELLO WORLD"**.
+> **Write the slowest, weirdest and most inefficient program to say "HELLO WORLD"**.

 ## Rules for the event

-1. Write the slowest and most inefficient code.
+1. Write the slowest and most inefficient program.
 1. You can use any language/tool you want.
-1. The code should theorectically work.
+1. The program should theorectically work.
-1. The code should be submitted within the event deadline.
+1. The program should be submitted within the event deadline.

-## How to submit your code?
+## How to submit your program?

 Just make a Pull Request in this repository.
 Multiple Submissions are allowed.